primaza/primaza/docs/book/src/entities/clusterenvironment.md

 ## Specification

-The definition of ClusterEnvironments can be obtained directly from our [ClusterEnvironment CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_clusterenvironments.yaml).
+The definition of ClusterEnvironments can be obtained directly from [ClusterEnvironment CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_clusterenvironments.yaml).

 The ClusterEnvironment's specification contains the following **required** properties: